 Almost 500 million business trips are taken each year, and women comprise almost half of those business travelers.
-As women become a greater proportion of traveling employees, the airlines, hotels and car rental companies that serve them are becoming more and more responsive to their unique needs.
+As women become a greater proportion of traveling employees, the airlines, hotels and car rental companies that serve women travelers are becoming more and more responsive to their unique needs.

-Here’s a look at specific ways in which business travel is evolving to better accommodate women.
+Here’s a look at specific ways in which business travel is evolving to better accommodate women travelers.

 Women Travelers and Airlines

 As more and more women travel for work, the emphasis placed on personal safety has grown.
 Airports are now better lit, and security cameras now monitor activity 24 hours a day.
 This is a huge change from years ago.
 In the past, a woman whose flight had been delayed might have arrived home well after midnight, leaving her to get to her car alone.
 That’s no longer the case.

 Also, flight attendants are now trained to look for women who are sitting next to overly interested passengers.
 Flight attendants know to look for predators of all kinds, and they are becoming more adept at reading the body language of females who may be feeling vulnerable.
 It’s not unusual for flight attendants to accommodate a seat change, if needed.